ykursadkaya/ARP-Poisoning-Detector/README.md

 >Detects ARP Poisoning in local networks and displays ARP Cache.

+Reads ARP Cache and checks if a MAC Address is same for two or more unique IPs in the same interface, commonly router and attacker have same MAC Address.

 ## Compile

 Just compile with gcc or clang with no dependencies